kyma-project/test-infra/kind/README.md

 ```bash
 ./scripts/install-kyma.sh --help
 ```

-It may require more resources for Docker, adjust it in Docker preferences (cpu and memory)

 > **TIP:** You may have to adjust CPU and memory settings for Docker.
 Use 6 CPU and 12 GB as the recommended cluster values.
 Adjust these values in Docker preferences.